MostlyKIGuess/SpotipyK/README.md

 ## Project Structure

 - `auth_model/`: ~~
 - `Dataset/dataset.csv`: This is the dataset used for the project.
-Will be adding more
+Here's a link to it's kaggle https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/data, Will be adding more altho
 - `graphingtables/tables.py`: This generates a panda table with the audio features.
 Like the one showed in the dataframe.png.
 - `meaning.md`: This explains every factor from dataframe.png .
 - `photogrid/photogrid.py`: This script generates a 3x3 grid of album covers from the user's top tracks.
 The grid is saved as 'recentlyplayed.jpg'.